Twixes/emdrive/README.md

 SELECT url, hash @ 0b00001011 AS distance FROM photos_seen WHERE distance < 4;
 ```

 It's a match!
-The image we saved previously has a somewhat similar hash, and we can now show it in search results.
+The image we saved previously has a similar hash, and we can now show it in search results.

 | `url`                        | `distance` |
 | ---------------------------- | ---------- |